mike-plummer/DistributedGrails/README.md

 `docker-compose version`

 ## Environment
-This application was developed and tested on Ubuntu 15.10 x64 using Chrome, Firefox, and the software versions details under 'Tools'.
+This application was developed and tested on Ubuntu 15.10 x64 using Chrome, Firefox, and the software versions detailed under 'Tools'.
 Your mileage in other environments may vary.

 ## Launch
 First we need to package the application as a WAR file: